tutikka/UntappdML/README.md

 ## Model

 The machine learning model is trained, tested and persisted under the `model` directory.
-Everything can done using `JupyterLab`.
+Everything can be done using `JupyterLab`.

-You can find the example to train a `random forest` classifier int the <a href="https://github.com/tutikka/UntappdML/blob/master/model/untappd.ipynb">untappd.ipynb</a> notebook.
+You can find the example to train a `random forest classifier` int the <a href="https://github.com/tutikka/UntappdML/blob/master/model/untappd.ipynb">untappd.ipynb</a> notebook.

 ## Server